-The school offers one "non-traditional" degree, an MPH through the Career MPH program.
-The Career MPH, which combines on-campus and web-based instruction, is offered to those with at least five years of experience in public health or health employment, and is designed to meet the core competencies of the 10 essential services of public health identified by the Council on Linkages.
-In addition to the core courses and a broader set of required courses, the Career MPH degree enables students to concentrate coursework in areas of prevention, management, healthcare outcomes and maternal and child health epidemiology.
+The school offers one "non-traditional" degree, an MPH through the Executive MPH program.
+The Executive MPH, which combines on-campus and web-based instruction, is offered to those with at least five years of experience in public health or health employment, and is designed to meet the core competencies of the 10 essential services of public health identified by the Council on Linkages.
+In addition to the core courses and a broader set of required courses, the Executive MPH degree enables students to concentrate coursework in areas of prevention, management, healthcare outcomes and maternal and child health epidemiology.

 The school collaborates with four other Emory professional schools (Medicine, Law, Business and Nursing) in offering dual-degrees.
 Learning objectives for the MPH portion of the dual-degree are identical to those of the full MPH degree program.